infosec-ucalgary/magpieCTF-2023/challenges/reverse-engineering/eseng-hardreveng/challenge_ideas.md

 yes, the plan is to combine reverse engineering with some fun trig. it's not vector calc.

+to make this spicy, create the user manual as a pdf, but have it slightly corrupted. they need to make reference to this manual, but not all the information is provided.

 ### if there's time
 - adjust the challenge to not move the dishes, but move the satellites themselves until the dishes line up. for extra pain, define the force vector the satellite